mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/end-call/java.md

 ## Build and Run

-`Ctrl + R` to build and run the app.
+Press `Ctrl + R` buttons to build and run the app.
 Start and end the call to see the UI changes.